minio/mc/docs/sdks/python/python.md

-# AWS SDK for Python
+# Using AWS SDK for Python

 ## Install